Written by Dr David Owens

 Answer: YES, although possibly not to the same degree

 Some of these mutations are showing evidence of early escape from current vaccinations.
-The mutations in question are referred to as variants of concern (VOC).
+We have another article explaining the evidence for the variants here.
 It seems likely from current evidence that vaccines will continue to be effective, although possibly not to the same degree.
-They still seem to be good at preventing severe disease, but lower effectiveness may negatively impact population immunity.
+They still seem to be good at preventing severe disease.
+Recent studies from the UK showed that for the Delta variant (the most worrisome in terms of vaccine escape) the BioNTech vaccine is 88% effective.
+Even when illness occurs it is much more likely to be mild or asymptomatic.
+We do not yet have evidence of the effectiveness of Sinovac but is likely to be less effective.
 The good news here is that widespread genetic tracing of the virus allows early identification of potentially important variants and it will be possible to modify RNA vaccines against these variants, if and when they become clinically relevant.
+So far, the vaccines are still very effective in population terms.

 Hong Kong has so few infections, do we really need to vaccinate so many people?

-The majority of experts in virology believe it is unlikely that the SARS-COV2 virus will now simply disappear.
-It is not impossible, but the ability of the virus to hide in symptomless individuals and also in animal reservoirs mean it is most likely to stay with us.
+We have explained in another article that it is very unlikely that Hong Kong can achieve Herd immunity by vaccination alone.
+The 70% figure, often quoted by public officials will simply not be enough.
 That being the case, we really have only two options.
-The first is to stay locked down for ever with border controls and intermittent social distancing measures.
+The first is to stay locked down forever with border controls and intermittent social distancing measures.
 The second is to develop immunity within the population.
 The acquisition of immunity can only be achieved by natural infection or immunization.
 Experience from other populations has shown that allowing the infection to spread has the potential to rapidly overwhelm health systems leading to high population mortality.
 Characteristics of our densely populated city make this option a nonstarter from a public health perspective.

 I understand OT&P will be giving COVID-19 vaccines, can I pay privately for vaccination?

 The vaccination program will be run by the government and all vaccinations will be free.
 We will be continuing to support the Department of Health by assisting in this process.
-We will be allocated a supply of vaccines which can only be given to patients within the eligible groups.
-In the first instance OT&P will ONLY have access to Sinovac vaccine.
+We ONLY have access to Sinovac vaccine.
 Patients of OT&P who wish to take BioNTech vaccines should book online via a government centre here.
 The process is simple and very efficient.

 Answer: Early evidence suggests that the answer is YES

 We are developing increasing information about the safety of vaccination in pregnancy, especially of the mRNA vaccines (BioNTech in Hong Kong).
-Pregnancy is associated with an increased risk (although still small) of Covid and the UK has recently began to offer vaccination in pregnancy.
-Every public health intervention involves a risk benefit analysis and this is especially the case when community infections remain so low.
-Pregnant or nursing mothers should discuss the risk benefits of vaccination with their doctor.
+Pregnancy is associated with an increased risk (although still small) of COVID-19 and many countries including Hong Kong now offer vaccination in pregnancy.
+Every public health intervention involves a risk-benefit analysis and this is especially the case when community infections remain so low.
+Pregnant or nursing mothers who have any concerns should discuss the risk benefits of vaccination with their doctor.

 Should children be vaccinated?

-There is currently no evidence for any COVID-19 vaccinations in children under 16 years (18 years for Sinovac) although vaccine trials in children are now underway.
-There is good evidence that risks of COVID-19 are very low in young people.
+There is now evidence of safety and effectiveness for some COVID-19 vaccinations in children.
+Hong Kong has approved the BioNTech vaccine from age 12.
+There is good evidence that the risks of COVID-19 are very low in young people.
 They are not zero, but any public health intervention must involve a risk-benefit analysis.
-It is unlikely that there will be widespread vaccination of young people until we have greater evidence of the effectiveness and safety of the vaccinations in children.
+Parents who have any concerns about Covid vaccination should discuss the risk benefits of vaccination with their doctor.

 Answer: YES, you will only need 1 shot